openmobilityfoundation/mds-core/.github/CONTRIBUTING.md

 In order to maintain consistency, all development dependencies related to the testing and building of the packages in this repository are installed in the root `package.json` file.
 This includes the various tools (`ESLint`, `Prettier`, `TypeScript`, `Mocha`, etc.) as well as the default configuration settings for those tools.

-One notable exception to this is the installation of TypeScript definition (`@types`) packages which are installed as development dependencies in the individual packages that require them which is analogous to those dependencies that include their own type definitinos without a separate `@types` package.
+One notable exception to this is the installation of TypeScript definition (`@types`) packages which are installed as regular dependencies in the individual packages that require them which is analogous to those dependencies that include their own type definitinos without a separate `@types` package.